Key Takeaways

 What's Next for Graduation Requirements?

-For many months, MTA members and parents have been working together to get the message out to Massachusetts voters.
-It hasn’t been hard.
+For many months, MTA members and parents worked together to get the message out to their friends and neighbors.
+It wasn't that hard.
 “You stand there with a clipboard, and you know, nobody wants to talk to you.
 And then you say, ‘MCAS,’ and they do a 180,” says Scruggs.

 Parents and educators know there are better alternatives.
 “It’s part of our job to provide a variety of methods for students to show what they know,” says Romano.
 For some students, it might be an essay.
 For others, a capstone project or portfolio of work.
 “Some kids, I’m sure, do really great on standardized tests.
 That’s awesome, but so many don’t—and we’re leaving them behind,” says Romano.